Date of adoption: 30 May 1997

 These provisions address cooperation among the courts of States where the debtor's assets are located and coordination of concurrent proceedings concerning that debtor.
 The Model Law expressly empowers courts to cooperate in the areas governed by the Model Law and to communicate directly with foreign counterparts.
 Cooperation between courts and foreign representatives and between representatives, both foreign and local, is also authorized.
 The provisions addressing coordination of concurrent proceedings aim to foster decisions that would best achieve the objectives of both proceedings, whether local and foreign proceedings or multiple foreign proceedings.

-The Model Law is accompanied by a Guide to Enactment.
+The Model Law is accompanied by a Guide to Enactment and Interpretation.
 This is directed primarily to executive branches of Governments and legislators preparing the necessary enacting legislation, but it also provides useful insight for those charged with interpretation and application of the Model Law, such as judges, and other users of the text, such as practitioners and academics.